sofiemariekoksbang/sofiemariekoksbang.github.io/_pages/Group.md

 <h2>Group Codex</h2>

 <p>
-I am group leader of the Inhomogeneous Cosmology group at the University of Southern Denmark.
+I lead the Inhomogeneous Cosmology group at the University of Southern Denmark.
 Our group codex is presented below.
 </p>